 - Residing near the surface, it remains easy prey for other species.
 As it matures, however, it descends to deeper regions.
 Scientists also believe it to perhaps be a slow-growing species, as most species of fish in the deep sea tend to be.

-Fangtooth Physical Characteristics
+Fangtooth Physical Description

-Despite their fearsome appearance, the Fangtooth actually represents a small species.
+But, despite its fearsome appearance, the Fangtooth actually represents a small species.
 The larger of the two species attains a maximum length of roughly 7 in (18 cm).
 The eyes stay small and sit high on the head which gives the fish a terrifying, almost alien-like look.

-When the mouth closes, the enormous lower fangs actually fit into a specially evolved socket on either side of the small brain.
+Also, when the mouth closes, the enormous lower fangs actually fit into a specially evolved socket on either side of the small brain.
 Finally, the entire body predominantly displays a dark brown color.

-Fangtooth Habitat and Ecology
+Fangtooth Distribution, Habitat, and Ecology

 Individuals typically spend their lives either singly or in small groups.
 The juveniles feed principally on plankton while the mature Fangtooth mainly preys on small fish and cephalopods.
 These fish, in turn, serve as primary prey for sharks, tuna, and marlin.